skdelphix/maskdocs/docs/Getting_Started/Data_Source_Support.md

 The Delphix Masking service supports profiling, masking, and tokenizing a variety of different data sources including distributed databases, mainframe, PaaS databases, and files.
-At a high level, Delphix Masking breaks up support for data sources into 2 categories:
+At a high level, Delphix Masking breaks up support for data sources into two categories:

-  - **Dedicated Delphix Connectors:** These are data sources that the Delphix Platform can connect directly using built-in connectors that have been optimized to perform masking, profiling and tokenization.
+  - **Dedicated Delphix Connectors:** These are data sources that the Delphix Engine can connect directly using built-in connectors that have been optimized to perform masking, profiling and tokenization.